TryGhost/node-sqlite3/README.md

 # BUILDING

+Unless building via `npm install` you will need `node-gyp` installed globally:

+    npm install node-gyp -g

-The module depends only on libqlite3, but by default will build an internal/bundled copy so an externally installed sqlite3 is not required.
+The module depends only on libsqlite3.
+However, by default, an internal/bundled copy of sqlite will be build and linked, so an externally installed sqlite3 is not required.

 If you wish to install against an external sqlite then you need to pass the `--sqlite` argument to node-gyp.
 You can do this like: